pantheon-systems/documentation/source/content/guides/integrated-composer.md

 You must manually allow any plugin that acts on the code base of your site in your  `composer.json` file.
 This is a Composer 2.2 requirement introduced on July 1, 2022 that provides an additional layer of security.
 Sites that were working previously will have builds that fail because of this new requirement.
 Failed builds can arise as a broken environment or as unreflected code changes after a commit.

-Read more about this security requirement on [Composer's Documentation](https://getcomposer.org/doc/06-config.md#allow-plugins)
+Read more about this security requirement in [Composer's Documentation](https://getcomposer.org/doc/06-config.md#allow-plugins)

 You might see one of the following issues: